Literature, leadership, citizenship issues of modern Nigeria

 And so with the conspiracy of May 1999 that grafted a general onto civilian leadership, Nigerians have paid the price of untold suffering and hardship which the turncoat visited upon his people, with public outbursts so foolish, so uncharitable, and comparable only to the legendary notoriety of Idi Amin of Uganda.

 Ethnicity and Falling Education Standards in Nigeria

 Undoubtedly the country has the largest concentration of ethnicities in Africa numbering well over three hundred and fifty two.
-The domination by the majorities on the point of still debated numerical strength has engendered much angst in that while the bulk of revenue generated through oil exports come predominantly from so-called delta ‘minorities,’ infrastructural development from oil income is squandered on Lagos and Abuja ‘majorities.’
+The domination by the majorities on the point of still debated numerical strength has engendered such angst that while the bulk of revenue generated through oil exports come predominantly from so-called delta ‘minorities,’ infrastructural development from oil income is squandered by Lagos and Abuja ‘majorities.’

 First it was the Ogoni/ Today it is Ijaw/ Who will be slain this next day/ We see open mouths/But hear no screams/ Tears don’t flow/ When you are scarred/ We stand in pools/Up to our knees/ We thought it was oil/But it was blood.
 (Blood 14)